RadiantCheats/menu-docs/memesense.md

  # Memesense setup:
 1. Register an account [here](https://memesense.gg/account)
-2. After creating an account, you will be automaticcly be logged in.
+2. After creating an account, you will be  automatically  be logged in.
 3. Register your key [here](https://memesense.gg/account/activation-keys)
 4. After you registered your key you can download the launcher [here](https://memesense.gg/account/download-launcher)
 5. When the launcher is downloaded you can sign into your account
 6. After logging in you can simply press the "load" and follow the instructions displayed on your screen.

 That's all.
 Have fun!

 # NOT INJECTING?